Arctic veteran from Cornwall to receive medal

 "It had an ugly tracing of dirty brown foam.
 It was a very menacing element.

-"If you went into the sea you had to be picked up in three minutes or you wouldn't stand a chance."'A breakthrough'
+"If you went into the sea you had to be picked up in three minutes or you wouldn't stand a chance."

 The Arctic convoy crews worked to keep supplies flowing through German blockades to Britain's ally, the Soviet Union, in Operation Dervish.